 - You can complete a project in the workplace, helping to develop your understanding of how workplaces function and how your academic studies help you face practical challenges.
 In addition, your degree will equip you with research skills that will prepare you for possible higher degree study or postgraduate training in the future

-Find out more about our flexible learning degrees.
+Find out more about our part-time degrees.